The Last Hero (album)

-The Last Hero is the fifth studio album by the American rock band Alter Bridge, released on October 7, 2016, by Napalm Records worldwide except in North America, where it was released on the band's own vanity label.
+The Last Hero is the fifth studio album by American rock band Alter Bridge, released on October 7, 2016, by Napalm Records worldwide except in North America, where it was released on the band's own vanity label.
 It was produced by longtime collaborator Michael "Elvis" Baskette.
 The album's first single, "Show Me a Leader", was released digitally and to rock radio on July 26, 2016.
 On September 8, 2016, "My Champion" was released as the album's second single.
-The album's third single, "Poison In Your Veins", was released on June 12, 2017.
+Two more songs, "Poison In Your Veins" and "The Other Side", were released on September 23 and September 30, 2016, respectively.
+Additionally, a music video for "Cradle to the Grave" was released on June 23, 2017.
+“The Other Side” was used as the entrance music for WWE stable The Judgment Day until the company's deal with the band expired in December 2024.

+At a length of 66 minutes and 12 seconds, The Last Hero is Alter Bridge's longest studio album to date.

 Background

 The Last Hero was written during the winter of 2015, while both singer Myles Kennedy and guitarist Mark Tremonti were on tour with their respective projects (Slash featuring Myles Kennedy and the Conspirators and Tremonti), with the recording process being finished during the spring of 2016.
 Regarding the sound of the album, Tremonti stated it to be similar to Fortress and Blackbird but they were planning on a darker sound.
 The album name comes from the subject of being a hero in society and people's feelings of disillusionment with their current leaders.
 It also marks a departure from the band's previous visual style, with the grungy aesthetic of previous albums replaced with a more streamlined logo.